 In a season when the two fields – art and fashion – have come into cahoots with each other in ways that are more direct and in some cases deliberately literal than ever before, it’s time to re-examine that phrase.
 In particular, Karl Lagerfeld confronted it heads on at the Chanel show.
 Art isn’t always the lofty and idealistic goody two-shoes elder sister that people often think it is and by comparison, fashion shouldn’t be pitted as the less noble, shallow wayward baby sister.
 Case in point, Lagerfeld built himself an art gallery at the Grand Palais, filled with artworks that were faux but convincing at the same time, as they adopted tropes of familiar contemporary art.
 If they were transported out of their fashion show context and into the Gagosian Gallery or Haunch of Venison gallery, you would be none the wiser that they were all conjured up out of Lagerfeld’s set design head.

 As guests filed in, the #Chanel selfie rampage began.
-I saw one particular Chinese girl attempt to have her picture taken with every piece of artwork dotted around the cavernous space, as though it were a theme park to ratch up bonus points, the more artworks you saw.
+I saw one particular Chinese girl attempt to have her picture taken with every piece of artwork dotted around the cavernous space, as though it were a theme park to ratch up bonus points, by seeing as many artworks as possible.
 Well, it was of sorts.
 Some draped their bodies across some of the larger pieces such as the double CC’s sculpture in the corner.
-I thought someone might start tweaking in front of the giant Chanel No. 5 bottle in a bid to get the best #Chanel selfie out there.
+I thought someone might start twerking in front of the giant Chanel No. 5 bottle in a bid to get the best #Chanel selfie out there.
 Art for Lagerfeld, particularly in its contemporary form was a commodity, ready to be sold and consumed, much like everything the house of Chanel produces.